 Early on in the year, a lot of workers look for new opportunities to expand their careers, earn a little more, or just move on from their current company.
-Accordingly, it can be difficult for business owners and managers to find and keep good employees
+Accordingly, it can be a difficult for business owners and managers to find and keep good employees

-With this in mind, here are our 9 tips on avoiding a high staff turnover in the coming months, and letting individuals know you value them.
+With this in mind, here are 9 tips on avoiding a high staff turnover in the coming months, and letting individuals know you value them.

 Remind staff about why your company is great